Virginia City Haunted Hotel

 Paranormal Activity at the Silver Queen

-Of all the allegedly haunted places in Nevada, paranormal experts tend to agree that Virginia City, as an entire city, is the most collectively haunted place in Nevada.
-If you like visiting the west coast of the United States, you’ve got the miners of Virginia City to thank, who chased football field-sized veins of silver during what became the Comstock Lode.
-The wealth from this bonanza essentially built the entire western United States, extending rail lines, and propelling westward expansion in general.
-This all went down during the 1860s, booming and embodying luxury and wealth in ways many other places never did.
-BUT, it was definitely not a model of safety by any modern standards.
-Lots of accidents happened, including a few super devastating fires and a couple of good old fashioned murders went down.
-The Silver Queen Hotel is Virginia City’s oldest hotel and one of the city’s most haunted.
+If you like visiting San Francisco or practically anywhere else on the West Coast, you’ve got the miners of Virginia City to thank, who chased football field-sized silver veins during the Comstock Lode era—still one of the world’s largest silver discoveries.
+In the 1860s this silver bonanza helped fund the development of the entire western United States, extending rail lines, and propelling westward expansion in general.
+The Comstock Lode ushered in all walks of life from all around the world and was one of the most exciting places to be, but was certainly not a model of safety by any modern standards.
+Lots of accidents happened, including a few town-demolishing fires, mining accidents, and many of good old fashioned murders.
+While the Gold Hill Hotel lies just down the street and is the oldest hotel in Nevada, The Silver Queen Hotel is Virginia City’s oldest hotel and allegedly the most haunted.

 It wouldn’t surprise us if there are a few different spirits lingering within, but the most famous Silver Queen ghost is Rosie.
 Back in the Comstock days, a prostitute named Rosie operated some business deals in the Silver Queen and is said to have taken her own life in room 11 sometime during the late 1800s.
 Her story remains mysterious, but Rosie has evidently never checked out, having made countless appearances in the decades following her suicide.